Stress Eating

 Transformation cannot be built on someone else’s truths for their life.

-Transformation can only occur as you get to know who you are and where you’re going.
+Transformation can only occur as you know who you are and where you’re going.

 Nothing ever becomes real until it is experienced.